Vegan meal plan for high blood pressure

 Meal plan overview

-Manage high blood pressure with our 14-day vegan meal plan.
+Manage high blood pressure with our vegan meal plan.
 Packed with heart-healthy and plant-based recipes, this plan supports blood pressure regulation while offering delicious and satisfying vegan meals.
 Explore a variety of options that contribute to better cardiovascular health on a nutrient-conscious and flavorful vegan journey.

 Foods to eat